- Coronavirus (COVID-19)

 - Covid-19: Hub Privacy Notice

-- North Kensington Library: Mondays to Fridays 10am to 6pm and Saturdays 9.30am to 5pm
+- Chelsea Library: Monday to Saturday 10am to 4pm, and Sunday 1pm to 5pm

-- Kensington Central Library: Mondays to Fridays 10am to 6pm and Saturdays 9.30am to 5pm
+- Kensington Central Library: Monday to Saturday 10am to 4pm

 What safety measures will be in place?

-- hand sanitiser at the entrance and in other key areas of the libraries
+Hand sanitiser at the entrance and in computer areas

-Following Government’s guidelines, library visitors are now be required to wear a face covering on entering our libraries.
+Following Government’s guidelines, library visitors are required to wear a face covering on entering our libraries.

 All visitors, apart from children under 11 and those who have reasonable cause should wear a face mask, scarf or other covering.
 Not all exemptions are visible, so please be understanding of other library visitors.